If you're having difficulty getting your modular synthesizer going because of the high cost of a cabinet, then this page is for you.

 If you want to put a wooden panel on the back of your cabinet, pick a 1/4" material such as paneling, very thin plywood, or hardboard.
 Often these are sold in smaller precut pieces (24"x48") by the store so you don't have to buy a whole sheet.
 You can even use perforated hardboard to improve the cabinet's air flow.
 A rear panel will make the cabinet much more stable but it's not necessary.

 You'll need some finishing nails (1") or wood screws (#6 x 1") to attach the rails.
-I'm not even going to list that here because most people have a garage full of stuff like that.
+I included a link if you need it, most people have something that will work.

-If you want the rails to be black, pick up a cheap can of flat black spray paint.
+If you want the rails and/or the back to be black, pick up a cheap can of flat black spray paint.
 You'll have 3/4 of the can left over when done.

 There are a few things to reduce the cost of this inexpensive cabinet even further.